-DNA methylation has been reported to be induced by various environmental pollutants, including bisphenol A (BPA), PAHs, PM, and heavy metals (9,74).
-A wide genome study in 400 adult individuals revealed a significant association between blood and urine As levels and gene-specific DNA methylation (82,83).
-The higher As exposure was linked with a reduction in methylation levels at the Sequestosome 1 (SQSTM1) gene, which encodes the sequestosome-1 protein that binds ubiquitin and regulates the activation of the NF- κ B pathway (82).
-Additionally, SQSTM1 has been implicated in several diseases, including insulin resistance.
-These findings suggested that toxicity could be mediated by epigenetic modifications, particularly DNA methylation (82).
+DNA methylation has been reported to be induced by various environmental pollutants, including bisphenol A (BPA), PAHs, PM, and heavy metals [9, 74].
+A genome-wide study in 400 adult individuals revealed a significant association between blood and urine As levels and gene-specific DNA methylation [81, 82].
+Higher As exposure was linked to reduced methylation levels at the Sequestosome 1 (SQSTMI) gene, which encodes the sequestosome-1 protein that binds ubiquitin and regulates activation of the NF- κ B pathway [81].
+Additionally, SQSTMI has been implicated in several diseases, including insulin resistance.
+These findings suggest that toxicity could be mediated by epigenetic modifications, particularly DNA methylation [81].